Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Methods

 Fig.~\ref{fgr:doutliers} and Fig.~\ref{fgr:surface_melting} are given for all nanoparticles in Supporting Information.
-Relevant information such as global melting points, $\tau_c$, characteristic, onset and final temperatures for the melting of each facets are summarized in Table S1.
+Relevant information such as global melting temperatures, critical effective liquid layer thicknesses and critical temperatures of each facets for all nanoparticle sizes are summarized in Table S1.
+The same observables extracted from 8 different MD trajectories for the 2157-atom nanoparticle are summarized in Table S2.
+Visualizations of the liquid layer for all nanoparticle sizes are shown in Fig.~S4.